 It is strongly recommended that researchers ensure that their home institution has executed a DUA with NCATS before they begin the process of applying for data access.
 See the list of institutions with active DUAs.

 DUAs will remain in effect for five years from the DUA Effective Date.
 They will automatically expire at the end of this period unless terminated or renewed.

-Once a DUR is approved by the Data Access Committee, access to the N3C Data Enclave workspace will be effective for one year starting from the date access is granted.
+The N3C Data Access Committee (DAC) reviews and approves DURs.
+Once the DAC approves a DUR, access to the N3C Data Enclave workspace will be effective for one year starting from the date access is granted.
 A DUA must be in place for the entire term of a DUR.
 DURs will be renewable.
 When users renew their DURs, they will need to attest at that time that their training for access to the N3C Data Enclave is up to date.